Herman Lehmann: Personal life and death

 They left Texas and moved back to Indian Territory in 1900 to be close to his Apache and Comanche friends.

-On August 26, 1901, Quanah Parker provided a legal affidavit verifying Lehman's life as his adopted son 1877–1878.
+On August 26, 1901, Quanah Parker provided a legal affidavit verifying Lehmann's life as his adopted son 1877–1878.
 On May 29, 1908, the United States Congress authorized the United States Secretary of the Interior to allot Lehmann, as an adopted member of the Comanche nation, one hundred and sixty acres of Oklahoma land.
-Lehman chose a site near Grandfield and moved there in 1910.
+Lehmann chose a site near Grandfield and moved there in 1910.
 He later deeded some of the property over for a school.

 Lehmann died on February 2, 1932, in Loyal Valley, where he is buried next to his mother and stepfather in the cemetery next to the old Loyal Valley one-room school house.